Kolxoz Collective

 Pietro Perotti

 THE FIAT MIRAFIORI TOILETS.
-ACTIONS AND PHOTOGRAPHIES
+ACTIONS AND PHOTOGRAPHS

 € 15